 Youth & Junior age 15-19 – 400m swim, 15km bike, 5K run. nb Junior athletes are often the overall winners in local races!

-For our Torbay Triathlons: Torbay Tri Spring, Torbay Tri Summer & Torbay Tri Autumn we also offer a Mini-Tri for children aged 5-7.
+For our Torbay Triathlons: Torbay Tri Spring, Torbay Tri Summer, Torbay Tri Autumn and for our Tavistock Triathlon in September we also offer a Mini-Tri for children aged 5-7.
 It’s such a perfect, traffic free venue for younger children that we couldn’t resist adding it!

 What kit does my child need for a Junior Triathlon?

 Swim hat (we give one to all competitors)